bright-fakl/metagrouper-obsidian/docs/user-guide.md

 ## Next Steps

-Now that you're familiar with the Tag Tree View plugin:
+Now that you're familiar with the MetaGrouper plugin:

 1. **Create Your First Custom View**: Organize your notes by project or topic
 2. **Experiment with Hierarchies**: Try different combinations of tags and properties